skhabiri/Bridges2Prosperity-ML-FastAPI/README.md

 ## Deploy the FastAPI app to AWS Elastic Beanstalk
 Follow these instructions to deploy the first time. 🚀

 1. If you are not using docker and `Dockerfile` then you need to create a `Procfile`, with this line: `web: gunicorn app.main:app -w 4 -k uvicorn.workers.UvicornWorker` (Like on Heroku, the Procfile tells AWS what command to run.
-We’ve had better luck in the past using gunicorn instead of uvicorn with the Python platform on AWS Elastic Beanstalk.)
+We’ve had better luck in the past using gunicorn instead of uvicorn with the Python platform on AWS Elastic Beanstalk.).
+If you are using docker platform, Dockerfile is sufficient to build the image and launch it in beanstalk.
 2. install gunicorn
 3. install typing-extensions (a dependency needed on Python 3.7, which is the version Elastic Beanstalk is still using)
 4. build the docker image or pipenv install the above in an activated env
 5. `git add --all`
 6. `git commit -m "Your commit message"`
-7. `eb init --platform docker make-up-your-app-name --region us-east-1`.
+7. `eb init --platform docker your-app-name --region us-east-1`
   - in pipenv: `eb init --platform python-3.7 --region us-east-1 CHOOSE-YOUR-NAME` (Instead of using `docker` as the platform, use Python 3.7.
 AWS will look for either a `requirements.txt` or `Pipfile.lock` or `Pipfile` to install your dependencies, in that order.
 You should have both a `Pipfile.lock` and `Pipfile` in your repo.).
-8. `eb create make-up-your-app-name`
+8. `eb create your-app-name`
 9. If your app uses environment variables, set them in the [Elastic Beanstalk console](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environments-cfg-softwaresettings.html#environments-cfg-softwaresettings-console)
 10. `eb open`
 11. Check your logs in the [Elastic Beanstalk console](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.logging.html), to see any error messages.
 When your application is deployed to Elastic Beanstalk, you'll get an automatically generated URL that you can use to connect to your API.